Adjudica.AI — Glass Box Solutions, Inc.

 Adjudica.AI's AI assists with:

-- Document Analysis: Reading and extracting information from medical records, QME reports, and legal documents
+- Document Analysis: Reading and extracting information from medical records, QME reports, AME evaluations, treating physician records, and legal documents — the core document types that define a California WC claim file

-- Case Summarization: Creating summaries of case files and medical histories
+- Case Summarization: Creating summaries of case files and medical histories, including chronological treatment narratives and work status histories relevant to applicant's claims

-- PDRS Calculations: Calculating permanent disability ratings using AMA Guides 5th Edition and California regulations
+- PDRS Calculations: Calculating permanent disability ratings using AMA Guides 5th Edition and California regulations, including whole person impairment conversion and age/occupation adjustments

 1.3 The "Hover to Source" System